$4$-manifolds with boundary and fundamental group $\mathbb{Z}$

-We now turn to the statement involving~$\mathcal{V}_\lambda(Y)$. \begin{claim*} There is an integer~$N>0$ so that for any~$n >N$, there exists a smooth~$4$-manifold~$W_n$ with~$\pi_1(W_n) \cong \Z$, ribbon boundary, equivariant intersection form~$(n)$ and such that~$\partial W_n$ has trivial mapping class group. \end{claim*} \begin{proof} Let~$L$ be the~$3$-component link in the left frame of Figure \ref{fig:trivialsym} and let~$Z$ be the~$3$-manifold obtained from~$L$ by~$0$-surgering both the red and blue components, and removing a tubular neighborhood of the green component~$\gamma$.
+We now turn to the statement involving~$\mathcal{V}_\lambda(Y)$. \begin{claim*} There is an integer~$N>0$ so that for any~$n >N$, there exists a smooth~$\Z$-manifold~$W_n$ with equivariant intersection form~$(n)$ and such that~$\partial W_n$ has trivial mapping class group. \end{claim*} \begin{proof} Let~$L$ be the~$3$-component link in the left frame of Figure \ref{fig:trivialsym} and let~$Z$ be the~$3$-manifold obtained from~$L$ by~$0$-surgering both the red and blue components, and removing a tubular neighborhood of the green component~$\gamma$.
 Using verified computations in Snappy inside of Sage, we find that~$Z$ is hyperbolic and has trivial mapping class group.\footnote{Transcripts of the computation are available at \cite{data}.} By Thurston's hyperbolic Dehn surgery theorem \cite[Theorem 5.8.2]{Thurston}, there exists~$N > 0$ such that for~$n > N$, the manifold~$Z_n$ obtained by~$-1/n$ filling~$\gamma$ is hyperbolic and has trivial symmetry group; for the mapping class group part of this statement, see for example~\cite[Lemma~2.2]{DHL}.

 Let~$W_n$ be the 4-manifold described in the right frame of Figure \ref{fig:trivialsym} and observe that~$\partial W_n\cong Z_n$.
-It is not difficult to verify that~$W_n$ has ribbon boundary, ~$\pi_1(W_n)\cong\Z$ and equivariant intersection form~$(n)$.
+It is not difficult to verify that~$W_n$ is a $\Z$-manifold with equivariant intersection form~$(n)$.
 This concludes the proof of the claim. \end{proof}

 We conclude the proof of the proposition.
 Fix~$m \geq 0$ and choose an integer~$P$ such that \begin{itemize} \item~$P$ can be factored as a product~$p_1\cdots p_k$ of~$k$ distinct primes with~$2^{k-1} \geq m$. \item~$2P>N$ where~$N$ is as in the claim. \end{itemize} Since~$2P>N$, the claim implies that~$Y:=\partial W_{2P}$ has trivial mapping class group.
 The proof is now concluded as in the warm up, but we spell out the details.
 As we already mentioned,~$W_{2P}$ has equivariant intersection form~$\lambda:=2P$.
 Example~\ref{ex:Integer} and Proposition~\ref{lem:NonTrivialbAut} imply that~$U(\Z[t^{\pm 1}]/\lambda)/U(\Z[t^{\pm 1}])$ has at least~$2^{k-1}$ elements.
 By Proposition~\ref{lem:UnitaryUnits}, this means that~$\Aut(\partial \lambda)/\Aut(\lambda)$ has at least~$2^{k-1}$ elements.
 Since~$Y$ has trivial mapping class group, either of Theorem~\ref{thm:ClassificationRelBoundary} or Theorem~\ref{thm:Classification} implies that~$\mathcal{V}_\lambda(Y)=\mathcal{V}_\lambda^0(Y)$ has at least~$2^{k-1} \geq m$ elements. \end{proof}